What is macula degeneration?

 - Dark patches in the centre of your vision

-- Facial features can become hard to distinguish
+- Facial features can become hard to distinguish and people can be hard to recognise

 - Difficulty reading or doing activities which require fine vision